JanssenProject/jans/docs/CONTRIBUTING.md

 - **Add GPG signature to your commit**

-  To ensure that contribution is coming for a trusted source, all commits should be signed using GPG key and verified by Github.
+  To ensure that contribution is coming for a trusted source, all commits should be signed using GPG key and verified by GitHub.
 If you have GPG key    setup already then just use `-S` switch with you commit to sign it.
 If you need to setup your GPG key and verification, then you can find detailed instructions [here](https://docs.github.com/en/authentication/managing-commit-signature-verification)

 - **Add DCO sign-off**